MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 <PROTEIN/GENE_NAME>|<SPECIE_NAME>
 ```

+NB: In our case having the species name clearly separated from the gene/protein name is **foundamental**!

 Orthofinder will print a lot of usefull ouputs.
 Some of the most important (IMO) are: ```Comparative_Genomics_Statistics/Statistics_Overall.tsv``` and ```Comparative_Genomics_Statistics/Statistics_PerSpecies.tsv```

 Orthogrorups can be found in: